hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson2/readme.md

 - Students may forget semicolons and make other syntax errors.
 - Students may not understand that to concatenate strings in a grammatical fashion, you need to add in the spaces you want--even though there are multiple ways to do this, you need to be intentional about it!
 - Students may try to write out their code without planning it first.
+- Students may struggle to generalize the relationship among the concatenated data types.
+- Students may struggle to conceptualize the relationship between the main method and the other methods they will create.
+(This may present as students not being sure how or where to write out the generalized relationship.)

 *Think-Pair-Share:*
 What was easy about this activity?
 What was hard?
 Why?